pharmaR/riskassessment/CONTRIBUTING.md

   - **Duplicates**: The number of those packages that were already in the db.
   - **Undescovered**: The number of packages for which no information was found.

 - `communityusage_metrics.R` Using the fields within the table `CommunityUsageMetrics`, create a `Highchart` graph of package downloads and versions over the lifetime of the package.
-[TODO do we need to repeat the code to plot every month?
-Can this be cleaned up?].
 There is also an area to leave comments, which will be added to the`CommunityUsageMetrics` table.

 - `cum_report.R` [TODO Repeats the code of `communityusage_metrics.R`]